 Tech billionaire returns to Earth after first private spacewalk

-A billionaire spacewalker has returned to Earth with his crew, ending a five-day trip that lifted them higher than anyone has travelled since Nasa’s moonwalkers.
+A billionaire spacewalker has returned to Earth after five days in orbit, ending a trip that saw him travel higher than anyone since Nasa’s moonwalkers.

-SpaceX’s capsule splashed down in the Gulf of Mexico near Florida’s Dry Tortugas in the pre-dawn darkness on Sunday, carrying tech entrepreneur Jared Isaacman, two SpaceX engineers and a former Air Force Thunderbird pilot.
+SpaceX’s capsule splashed down off the coast of Florida shortly after 3.37am EDT (8.37am BST) carrying tech entrepreneur Jared Isaacman, two SpaceX engineers and a former air force pilot.

+The event was livestreamed by SpaceX, which said on social media platform X, formerly Twitter: “Splashdown of Dragon confirmed!
+Welcome back to earth”.

-They pulled off the first private spacewalk while orbiting nearly 460 miles above Earth, higher than the International Space Station and Hubble Space Telescope.
+The crew pulled off the first private spacewalk on Thursday while orbiting nearly 460 miles above Earth, higher than the International Space Station and Hubble Space Telescope.

 Their spacecraft hit a peak altitude of 875 miles following Tuesday’s lift-off.

-Mr Isaacman became only the 264th person to perform a spacewalk since the former Soviet Union scored the first in 1965, and SpaceX’s Sarah Gillis the 265th.
+Mr Isaacman became the 264th person to perform a spacewalk since the first by the former Soviet Union in 1965, with SpaceX engineer Sarah Gillis undertaking the 265th during the most recent trip.
 Until now, all spacewalks were done by professional astronauts.

-During Thursday’s commercial spacewalk, the Dragon capsule’s hatch was open barely half-an-hour.
-Mr Isaacman emerged only up to his waist to briefly test SpaceX’s new spacesuit, followed by Ms Gillis, who was knee high as she flexed her arms and legs for several minutes.

-Ms Gillis, a classically trained violinist, held a performance in orbit earlier in the week.
+In a live feed relayed back to Earth on Thursday, Mr Isaacman could be heard saying: “Back at home, we all have a lot of work to do, but from here, Earth sure looks like a perfect world.”

+Staff at the SpaceX headquarters in Hawthorne, California, cheered and applauded as Mr Isaacman left the capsule for his spacewalk.

 SpaceX considers the brief exercise a starting point to test spacesuit technology for future, longer missions to Mars.

-This was Mr Isaacman’s second chartered flight with SpaceX, with two more ahead under his personally financed space exploration programme named Polaris after the North Star.
+This was Mr Isaacman’s second chartered flight with SpaceX, with another two planned under his personally financed space exploration programme named Polaris after the North Star.

 He paid an undisclosed sum for his first spaceflight in 2021, taking along contest winners and a paediatric cancer survivor while raising millions for St Jude Children’s Research Hospital.

-For the just completed so-called Polaris Dawn mission, the founder and chief executive of the Shift4 credit card-processing company shared the cost with SpaceX.
-Mr Isaacman has not divulged how much he spent.
+Mr Isaacman, the founder and chief executive of the Shift4 credit card-processing company, has not divulged how much he spent for the most recent mission.

 The best videos delivered daily